daemon-ic/nimue-excalidraw-gist-extension/CHROME_STORE.md

 Currently, Nimue is built for Chrome and Chromium-based browsers (Edge, Brave, Vivaldi, etc.).
 Firefox support may come in the future.

-**What happens if I delete a Gist on GitHub?**
+**What happens if I delete a drawing file on GitHub?**

-If you delete a Gist directly on GitHub, it will no longer appear in Nimue's gallery.
-The extension only shows Gists that currently exist in your GitHub account.
+If you delete a `.excalidraw` file directly from your repository on GitHub, it will no longer appear in Nimue's gallery.
+The extension only shows files that currently exist in your `excalidraw-drawings` repository.

 **Can other people see my drawings?**

-By default, Gists are created as public, meaning anyone with the link can view them.
-However, they won't be easily discoverable.
-You can also manually create private Gists on GitHub if you need additional privacy.
+No. Your drawings are stored in a private repository that only you can access.
+No one else can see your drawings unless you explicitly grant them access to your repository through GitHub's collaboration features.

 **Do I need to be connected to the internet?**